AmarokIce/WithJson/README.md

 Group:
 In order to prevent any player from ordering a fried rice, I did not join the vanilla group.
 If you need to put your items in a creation inventory, you must create a group yourself.

 Item ID or RegisterName all right.
-If you wanna to use the ICON by your self because it is a cat photo, Maybe you should make a new package to re-Read someone item.
+If you want to use the ICON by your self because it is a cat photo, Maybe you should make a new package to re-Read someone item.

 ```JSON
 [